lsfalimis/Qian-KM-Macros/readme.md

 ### Keyboard Maestro action shortcuts

-**One action in a macro has to been selected before triggering the macro!**
+**One action in a macro has to been selected AND the action menu has to been open (the shortcut is ⌘K) BEFORE triggering the macro!**

 ![alt text](http://i.imgur.com/sgync5B.png "Insert")